tina-trenkner/2017-projects/README.md

 ## Typocountr

 1. Add a function to Typocountr where the user can take a screenshot of the page with a typo.
+ // Note to self: this is something to do with canvas
 2. Add a function that allows the user to highlight the typo, then take a screenshot.

 ## Quote Generator (from Free Code Camp)